-Věra Láska passed away on December 11, 2005 in Newton, Massachusetts after a long illness at the age of 82.
+Věra Láska passed away on December 11, 2005, in Newton, Massachusetts, after a long illness at the age of 82.

 You may wish to visit the website at Resistance the Movie.

-Google books also allows you to peek inside a few pages of books.
+Google Books also allows you to peek inside a few pages of books.
 In this case, we recommend that you peek into Women Reshaping Human Rights: How Extraordinary Activists Are Changing the World by Marguerite Guzman Bouvard.
 A direct link to the chapter on Vera Laska is here.

-*Parts of this post originally appeared on the USC Shoah Foundation blog, There are several files there which offer a lesson and more information.
-We also sourced the Boston Globe obituary, Weston History memoriam, article in the New York Times, a slideshow at Prezi, the book Women in European Holocaust Films: Perpetrators, Victims and Resisters, the Slovak Jewish Heritage Organization, and an article at Film Courage.
+*Parts of this post originally appeared on the USC Shoah Foundation blog.
+There are several files there which offer a lesson and more information.
+We also sourced the Boston Globe obituary, Weston History memoriam, an article in the New York Times, a slideshow at Prezi, the book Women in European Holocaust Films: Perpetrators, Victims and Resisters, the Slovak Jewish Heritage Organization, and an article at Film Courage.

 We tirelessly gather and curate valuable information that could take you hours, days, or even months to find elsewhere.
 Our mission is to simplify your access to the best of our heritage.
 If you appreciate our efforts, please consider donating to support this site’s operational costs.